peak-gao/code-notes/README.md

 You should start with the `cheat-sheet`.
 Then move to `notes-mini` sequentially by their number.
 Then once you have those down well and memorized, you can dive into the extreme "guts" on each topic by reading the `[topic]-notes`.

-I think this a much better way to retain this information.

 ### _cheat-sheet_
 A very thin list of stuff for quick referencing.
 Much more thin than mini-notes